AndrewJBateman/pern-stack-auth/README.md

 * Status: In development.
 Compiles.
 All components created and routing works to all pages.
 HEader, Footer, Projects pages initial info added.

-* To-Do: site content: about page...add ionicons - see article?
+* To-Do: see Sections Info above.

 ## Inspiration